 Dividend income is recognised on the date the shares are quoted ex dividend.
-Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current asset debtors.
+Any amount not received by the end of the reporting period is disclosed in the net assets statement as a current financial asset.

 Distribution from pooled funds